 Estimated tax.
-If you are working abroad for a foreign employer, you may have to pay estimated tax, since not all foreign employers withhold U.S. tax from your wages.
+Because foreign employers generally do not withhold U.S. tax from your wages, you may have to pay estimated tax if you are working abroad for a foreign employer.
 Your estimated tax is the total of your estimated income tax and self-employment tax for the year minus your expected withholding for the year.